How to compare lenders for first-time homebuyers

 Key takeaways

-- Finding the best mortgage lenders for first-time buyers means looking not just at their interest rates but also their service, fees and more.
+- Finding the best mortgage lenders for first-time buyers means looking not just at their interest rates but also at their customer service, types of loans offered and fees.

-- Mortgage rates for first-time homebuyers depend on the lending institution and the individual's financial profile.
+- Mortgage rates for first-time homebuyers depend on the lending institution and the individual's financial profile, but be sure to ask about any programs geared toward first-timers.

 Types of mortgage lenders for first-time homebuyers